This article is based on a Raconteur report about the democratization of product design. You can download your copy of the full report here.

 Design to Hire

-A large segment of product design falls into the category of “on-demand.”
+A large segment of the product design process falls into the category of “on-demand.”
 This is where a company hires a specialized firm to tackle its latest project.
 One such firm – Here Design – is a multidisciplinary team of writers, artists, and thinkers that breathes life into some of the most notable brands.
 They subscribe to the ethos of intelligent naivety, ensuring that they explore the entire space of design potential.
 Tess Wicksteed, the strategy partner at Here Design, explains, “Intelligent naivety is a good description of the de Bono type problem-solving at the heart of most projects.
 [Designers must] think like a child [and ask] why things are done a certain way.
 We typically start by asking very, very practical questions and then ladder up to very high concept questions.”

 The “anti-recipe” to a successful design process at Here Design